Démystifions le pissenlit

 Vitamin E

-Dandelion in the kitchen
+Dandelion in cooking

-1. In salads, soups, pasta or eggs
+1. In salads, soups, pasta, or eggs

 3. In herbal teas